pystardust/ytfzf/README.md

 + ##### Format

-	_If you prefer to watch Youtube videos in certain option without the prompting every single time you can use the following setting.
+	_If you prefer to watch Youtube videos with certain options without being prompted every single time you can use the following setting_.

 	```sh
 	YTFZF_PREF="22"
 	```

-	_If the preferred format is not available then, it will go back to auto selection._ [_Documentation for ytdl formats_](https://github.com/ytdl-org/youtube-dl#format-selection)
+	_If the preferred format is not available then it will revert back to auto selection._ [_Documentation for ytdl formats_](https://github.com/ytdl-org/youtube-dl#format-selection)

 ## External-menu command

-_The currently supported one are (dmenu / rofi)_
+_The currently supported ones are (dmenu / rofi)_

 + ##### To use an external menu you will need to pass in the `-D` option
 	```sh
 	ytfzf -D
 	```
 	_By default the external menu is set to dmenu `dmenu -i -l 30`.
-You can modify to this to rofy by_
+You can modify this to use rofi by using the following settings_

 	```sh
 	YTFZF_EXTMENU=' rofi -dmenu -fuzzy -width 1500'